FTSmartAudit: A Knowledge Distillation-Enhanced Framework for Automated Smart Contract Auditing Using Fine-Tuned LLMs: Introduction

-Large Language Models (LLMs), including BERT \cite{devlin2018bert}, T5 \cite{raffel2020exploring}, and GPT \cite{chen2021evaluating}, have demonstrated potential in automating vulnerability detection by extracting key features and providing accurate predictions \cite{li2024enhancing, zhang2024pydex, raffel2020exploring}.
-For example, Zhang et al. \cite{zhang2024prompt} highlighted GPT's success in detecting vulnerabilities in C/C++ and Java, often outperforming traditional methods.
-However, despite the impressive capabilities of these state-of-the-art (SOTA) commercial LLMs, their deployment in real-world applications is challenging due to their high computational requirements.
-Serving a single LLM with 175 billion parameters requires at least 350 GB of GPU memory, using specialized infrastructure \cite{zheng2022alpa}.
-To make matters worse, many researchers believe that larger models tend to achieve better performance, which has led to the development of models exceeding 500 billion parameters.
-Such computational requirements are far beyond the reach of most users, particularly for applications that require low-latency performance.
-Additionally, large models may contain excess data, which can degrade performance in some domain-specific tasks \cite{he2023large, zhao2023survey}.
-Significantly, models with large parameters are primarily intended for multitasking.
-For just one or two specific tasks, using these extensive models is generally excessive.
-Consequently, it is essential to pursue alternative strategies that enhance the feasibility and efficiency of deploying LLMs.
+Large Language Models (LLMs), including BERT, T5, and GPT, have demonstrated strong potential in automating vulnerability detection by extracting key features and providing accurate predictions \cite{li2024enhancing, zhang2024pydex, raffel2020exploring}.
+For example, Zhang et al. \cite{zhang2024prompt} highlighted GPT’s effectiveness in detecting vulnerabilities in C/C++ and Java, often outperforming traditional methods.
+Despite their impressive capabilities, the practical deployment of LLMs is often constrained by substantial computational demands.
+Serving a single model with 175 billion parameters at 16-bit (FP16/BF16) precision requires at least \textbf{350 GB} of GPU memory and specialized infrastructure \cite{zheng2022alpa}.
+Larger models such as DeepSeek yield superior performance has fueled the development of models with a total of \textbf{671 billion} parameters.
+However, such requirements place these models far beyond the reach of most users, particularly in scenarios where low-latency performance is essential.
+The practical deployment of commercial proprietary LLMs often incurs significant computational and financial costs, especially at enterprise scale or with frequent usage.
+In addition, relying on third-party LLM providers introduces serious security and privacy risks, as sensitive data must be transmitted to external servers—such as source code or system configurations—must be transmitted to external servers.
+Excessively large models may also carry redundant or irrelevant knowledge, impairing performance on domain-specific tasks \cite{he2023large, zhao2023survey}.

-While large models are powerful multitaskers, they are often excessive for domain-specific tasks, such as smart contract auditing.
-In contrast, smaller models, which are more computationally efficient, present a promising alternative.
-A major limitation in smart contract auditing is the lack of specialized, high-quality datasets.
-Existing tools and models may detect general vulnerabilities, but they often struggle with the nuances of smart contracts, where even minor logic flaws can result in substantial financial losses.
-For smaller models to maintain high accuracy while reducing computational overhead, they require focused, high-quality datasets.
-However, the scarcity of such datasets hampers their effectiveness.
-This leads to the central question of our research: \textbf{How can we enable smaller models to efficiently learn and detect vulnerabilities using compact, high-quality datasets in smart contract auditing?}